-Hosting enabled with backups.
+Hosting Enabled with Backups

-Post Content SEO Checks
+Post-Content SEO Checks

 The Bottom Line

-In my marketing experience, I did about 4 website redesign projects and it was a great learning every time I launched a new website.
-When I look back now, I could always think of better ways to improve them all.
-The simplest reasons being technology has changed and it was difficult to futureproof a website as such.
-You must aim for being current with technology, your functional and content requirements, and as futuristic as possible.
-That way your website redesign cycles will be a lot shorter.
+In my marketing experience, I did about 4 website redesign projects and it was a great learning experience every time I launched a new website.
+When I look back now, I can always think of better ways to improve them all, the simplest reasons being technology has changed, and it was difficult to future-proof a website as such.
+You must aim for being current with technology and your functional and content requirements and being as futuristic as possible.
+That way, your website redesign cycles will be a lot more shorter.
 While website redesigns are inevitable, it is best to add some personality to it.
-It could be as simple as a color standing out or a “button/Call to action” nobody else could think of, a surprise element with a pop up for your customers or best creative approach to a regulation like GDPR on your website, Opportunities are plenty.
+It could be as simple as a color standing out, a “Button/Call to Action” that nobody else could think of, a surprise element with a pop-up for your customers, or a creative approach to a regulation like GDPR on your website—the opportunities are endless.
 Remember (and I love this quote),

 “leaders don’t do different things, they do things differently.”

 Did you come across any best practices or steps I cound’t think of?
 Let me know in the comments section below.